Understanding and Addressing the Psychosocial Needs of the Elderly Population

 Community Engagement for Emotional Well-Being

 Active participation in community settings significantly enhances emotional well-being and fosters a sense of independence.
 At Cedar Hill, involvement in community activities is directly linked to enhanced life satisfaction, positive emotional states, and a stronger sense of belonging.
-Engaging in wellness classes, art projects, and social gatherings helps residents fulfill basic psychological needs like autonomy, competence, and relatedness.
+Engaging in fitness classes, art projects, and social gatherings helps residents fulfill basic psychological needs like autonomy, competence, and relatedness.

 Our residents benefit immensely from the variety of activities we offer: